TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>
 <br>

-Together as a community of practice, we can help to accelerate learning for everyone, and raise the bar for the AI/ML community in general.
+Together as a community of practice, we can help to accelerate learning for everyone, and raise the bar for the AI/ML community in general!
 <br>
 <br>